serokell/blog-posts/edsl-michelson/article.md

           -> Instr ('TList a ': s) s'
 ```

-Representation of `ADD` instruction is not very nice, but can be improved
+The representation of the `ADD` instruction is not very nice but can be improved
-with use of type class.
+with the use of type class.
 We may create a type class `AddOp` which takes two type arguments
-(for two operands of `ADD` instruction).
-It would contain one function
+(for two operands of the `ADD` instruction).
+It will contain one function
-for type checking, one function for interpretation and a type family for
+for type checking, one function for interpretation and a type family for the
 result type.
-For simplicity this is not implemented in the article's code.
+For simplicity, this is not implemented in the article's code.

-Our function `typeCheckI` will take input stack type and an untyped instruction
+Our function `typeCheckI` will take an input stack type and an untyped instruction
-and should return output stack type along with typed instruction.
+and should return an output stack type along with a typed instruction.
-Hence we introduce data types `Stack` and `SomeInstr`.
+Hence, we introduce `Stack` and `SomeInstr` data types.
-Data type `Stack` is similar to `Rec` from [vinyl package](http://hackage.haskell.org/package/vinyl)
+The `Stack` data type is similar to `Rec` from the [vinyl package](http://hackage.haskell.org/package/vinyl)
-with difference in that we impose `Typeable` constraint on the first argument of `:&`.
+with the difference in that, we impose `Typeable` constraint on the first argument of `:&`.

 ```haskell
 data Stack inp where